Q. When was ELA founded by whom and why?

 A. ELA does not provide early drop-off or late pick-up.
 Sometimes, a school or other location may offer this at an additional cost.

-Q. Are scholarships available for the Camp LEAD and Club LEAD programs?
+Q. Are scholarships available for the Camp and Club LEAD Programs?

 A. Scholarships are provided on a financial need basis in many areas.
-Contact your school Camp LEAD or Club LEAD facilitator or reach out to ELA at email@example.com for more information.
+Contact your school Camp or Club LEAD instructor or ELA at email@example.com for more information.

 Q. Can I donate tuition for a child?

 A. Yes!
-There are many children who would love to attend our Camp LEADand Club LEAD programs, but cannot due to financial constraints.
-Donations for sponsoring a child can be made by calling 216-292-8775 or online when you click the green “DONATE” button at the top of the screen.
+There are many children who would love to attend our Camp and Club LEAD, but cannot due to financial constraints.
+Donations for sponsoring a child can be made by calling 216.292.8775 or online at effectivela.org.